 Creating big goals should not be the main focus if you want to make significant changes in your life.
 On the contrary, people should invest in small, positive, repetitive, and incremental habits/routines.
 For example, suppose you want to get in shape; the goal should not be spending 5 hours in the gym.
 Atomic habits: including eating healthy foods, going for a 30-minute walk, and getting enough sleep, among others, may work.
 Small habits are like atoms, they accumulate over time and significantly impact your life.

-In section 1 of the book, “The Fundamentals: Why Tiny Changes Make a Big Difference,” Clear explains why atomic habits are key to attaining life goals.
+In section 1 of Atomic Habits, “The Fundamentals: Why Tiny Changes Make a Big Difference,” Clear explains why atomic habits are key to attaining life goals.
 Success requires a long-term investment in improvements and growth, and the payoff is never realized immediately.
 How do we then attain our goals?
 According to Clear, creating good systems that support positive incremental habits becomes the best way to attain one’s goals.
 What is the difference between a goal and a system?
 According to the book, goals focus on the results you desire, while systems are the processes that lead to such results.
 While goals set the direction, systems are best for making improvements.
 To attain better results in life, forget goal setting and concentrate on systems.

 The second section, “Four Laws of Behavior Change,” explains the factors that facilitate behavioral change.
 Anytime you want to change a behavior, you should always look for ways to make the process easier.
 Clear shared the laws for behavior change, including making a behavior obvious, attractive, easy, and satisfying.
 How can I make a habit obvious?
 As per Clear, behavior change should start with the awareness of one’s habits (the good and the bad).